prof-rossetti/internet-technologies/exercises/express-app/checkpoints/4-shared-layouts.md

 </html>
 ```

 Notice the `<%- body %>` placeholder is where our individual pages will insert their own content.
-Let's update the individual views now to inherit from our shared layout.
+Let's update the individual views now to inherit from our shared layout, and inject only their own page-specific contents.

 Updated "index.ejs" file:

 ```html
 <h1><%= title %></h1>

 <p>Welcome Home</p>
 ```